open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 The
 [OpenTelemetry tracer](https://www.envoyproxy.io/docs/envoy/v1.29.4/api-v3/config/trace/v3/opentelemetry.proto)
 in Envoy can now be configured to export OTLP traces using HTTP.
-This allows sending telemetry to observability sinks using OTLP/HTTP, directly from Envoy proxies.
+This allows it to send telemetry to observability sinks using OTLP/HTTP, directly from Envoy proxies.

 ### Resource detectors